beeware/toga/docs/reference/api/resources/document.rst

 The :class:`toga.Document` class describes how your document can be read, displayed, and saved.
 It also tracks whether the document has been modified.
-In this example, the code declares an "Example Document" document type, whose main window contains a :class:`~toga.MultilineTextInput`.
+In this example, the code declares an "Example Document" document type, which will create files with the extensions ``.mydoc``and ``.mydocument``; because it is listed first, the ``.mydoc`` extension will be the default for documents of this type.
+The main window for this document type contains a :class:`~toga.MultilineTextInput`.
 Whenever the content of that widget changes, the document is marked as modified:

 .. code-block:: python

     import toga

     class ExampleDocument(toga.Document):
-        document_type = "Example Document"
+        description = "Example Document"
+        extensions = ["mydoc", "mydocument"]

         def create(self):
             # Create the main window for the document.
 The window has a single widget;